pumexx/pumex/README.md

 * [args](https://github.com/Taywee/args)  - small header-only library for command line parsing.
 * [QT5 GUI library](https://www.qt.io/) - well known GUI library for C++.
 This is **optional** dependence if you want to render inside QT windows.

-On Windows all mandatory dependencies are downloaded and built on first Pumex library build.
-On Linux - first three libraries must be installed using your local package manager ( see section about installation on Linux ).
+On Windows and Android all mandatory dependencies are downloaded and built on first Pumex library build.
+On Linux - some of the libraries may be installed using your local package manager ( see section about installation on Linux ).
 On both systems optional QT library must be downloaded manually and built with Vulkan support enabled.